springernature/frontend-playbook/writing/house-style.md

 ### Plain English

 Follow Plain English guidelines to help safeguard the accessibility of your written content.
 All relevant guidelines for [writing well][writing-well] apply.
-You might find tools like [Hemingway App][hemingway] helpful when editing.
+You might find tools like [Hemingway App](http://www.hemingwayapp.com/) helpful when editing.
 In particular:

 - Be concise
   - Check any sentences with more than 25 words to see if you can split them to make them clearer.